Analysis of Angular-Differential Post-Processing Algorithms for Exoplanet Direct Detection with a Photonic Lantern Nuller: Statistical Comparison

-Where \textbf{I} represents the indicator function \textbf{I} = \{1 if true, 0 if false\} \\ We perform these detection tests for each method at the three different $\Delta \theta$ ranges mentioned earlier: $25^{\circ}$, $100^{\circ}$, and $150^{\circ}$.
-We make the known astrophysical planet signal ($A$) fainter or brighter by varying the Flux Ratio ($\epsilon$) to achieve $TPR = 0.9$ and $FPR = 10^{-3}$.
-The Flux Ratio ($\epsilon$) at which a method reaches these true- and false-positive rates is defined as the ``detection limit" ($\epsilon_{detlim}$) for that method, for the specified $\Delta \theta$ range and angular separation ($r$).
-For the KLIP subtraction and Antiplanet KLIP subtraction methods, these detection limits also depend on the number of right singular vectors ($K \in [1,4]$) selected for the stellar projection, denoted in the plots as $N_{comp}$.
-The value chosen is the one that yields the best performance for each method at the given spatial parameters in detection testing and localization (Section 3.2).
 To keep our detection test comparisons consistent, the known planet signal for each method was spatially restricted to $r = 0.75 \lambda/D$ and $\Theta = 20^{\circ}$.
 The resulting ROC curves from these detection tests with a known planet signal are shown in Fig.~\ref{fig:Det_Test_known_sig_direct}.
 Fig.~\ref{fig:Complete_det_plot} presents a sample detection plot with test-statistic histograms illustrating the $D_{0}$ and $D_{1}$ overlap regions and their impact on the ROCs.
 The key takeaway is that the Antiplanet KLIP Subtraction method outperforms the other two methods by achieving a lower detection limit at a fixed angular separation ($r$) for all three $\Delta \theta$ ranges when the astrophysical planet signal is known. \\

 The detection ROCs also vary minimally with a change in separation ($r$).
 Reducing the angular separation $r$ (while keeping $\Theta$ and $\epsilon$ fixed) decreases overall detection performance across all methods by reducing the TPR, whereas increasing $r$ improves it.
 However, these changes in ROC curves do not alter the relative performance of the three methods: the Antiplanet KLIP Subtraction continues to outperform the others, though the absolute detection significance varies with $r$.
 This behavior is consistent with expectations — fainter planets are more difficult to localize when they lie closer to the host star and easier to localize when farther away.